realaravinth/website/content/events/ReactX.md

 +++
-title = "ReactX - Build an escape room game with React" date = 2021-11-14 description = "Talk on Data Analytics and Machine Learning, a fun quiz and a Q&amp;A session with the speaker"
+title = "ReactX - Build an escape room game with React" date = 2021-11-14 description = "In this workshop we’ll be building a simple escape room game with ReactJs" [extra] banner = "/events/ReactX/banner.png"

-[extra]
-banner = "/events/ReactX/banner.png"
 +++